salisbuk7897/BUKMEDS-ALGORITHMS/readme.md

   - ```py 06_05_2023.py race 1234``` : This takes the filename, 'race' argument and a racetime in seconds.
 It returns the distance of all the runners.
   - ```py 06_05_2023.py raceLeader 1234``` : This takes the filename, 'raceLeader' argument and a racetime in seconds.
 It returns the distance of winning runner.

-Puzzle 1 floor instruction in the document
+Puzzle 2 distance of winning runner instruction in the document
 ```
 1) John can run 10 m/s for 6 seconds, but then must rest for 20 seconds
 2) James can run 8 m/s for 8 seconds, but then must rest for 25 seconds